 Combine ingredients for the marinade in a bowl.
 Marinate the tofu pouring the marinade over a block of pressed tofu in a sealable container.
 Let the tofu marinate for at least 10 minutes, flipping the blocks halfway through.
 Leaving it for longer will give you more flavorful tofu.

 Use leftover marinade to pour on top during the final minutes while cooking tofu.

-You can choose to marinate your tofu for even 24 hours, and it will surely absorb much more flavor.
+You can choose to marinate your tofu for even 24 hours, and it will indeed absorb much more flavor.
 You just need some planning.

 Note: Keep your tofu refrigerated throughout your marinating period.
 Tofu will soon deteriorate if not refrigerated.

 💭 How to cook marinated tofu?

 If you have some extra minutes, it is best to press the tofu before marinating or cooking tofu.
-Pressing tofu will release some of its water, leave some room to be occupied by the marinade, and fully absorb the flavors going in.
+Pressing tofu will release some of its water, leave some room to be occupied by the marinade, and fully absorb the flavors.

 To press the tofu you can use a tofu press or simply put the tofu blocks between two pieces of parchment paper or paper towels and put something heavy, like books, on top of the tofu blocks.
 Press for at least 15 minutes.